DETERMAai/determa-demo-action/README.md

 # DETERMA

-> Execution validity is not permanent.
-It depends on the system state at the moment of execution.
+Runtime execution integrity system for verifying whether actions remain valid as system state changes.

 ---

-## A minimal runtime proof system for state-aware execution integrity

-DETERMA demonstrates a simple but critical failure mode in automated systems:

-> An approval made in one system state may become invalid when the system changes before execution is repeated.
+## What this system is

+DETERMA is a governed execution runtime that ensures:

+> Actions are only valid if system state has not changed since approval.

 ---

-## ⚡ The Core Insight
+## Core Idea

-Most systems assume:

-> “If it was approved once, it is still valid later.”

-DETERMA shows why this assumption breaks in dynamic environments.
+Modern systems execute actions based on prior approval.

+But between approval and execution:

+- system state changes
+- dependencies shift
+- assumptions become outdated

+DETERMA makes this mismatch explicit, reproducible, and verifiable.

 ---

-## 🔍 What it does (in one flow)
+## What it does (simplified flow)

-- A system change is approved
+- A change is proposed
-- The current runtime state is recorded
+- The system records current state (snapshot)
 - The change is executed once
-- The system state evolves (drift)
+- The system evolves over time (drift)
-- The same execution is attempted again
+- A replay attempt is made
-- The system detects state mismatch
+- The system detects mismatch
 - The replay is blocked
-- A verifiable proof is generated
+- A proof artifact is generated

 ---

-## 🧠 Why it matters

-In AI systems, automation pipelines, and distributed infrastructure:

-- state changes constantly
-- approvals are often reused
-- execution is assumed to remain valid

-DETERMA makes this gap visible and testable.
+## Key Principle

+> Execution validity must match current system state, not historical approval.

 ---

-## 📦 What you get
+## What you can inspect

-- reproducible governed execution flow
-- runtime snapshot capture
+Each execution produces a proof containing:

+- state at approval time
-- deterministic replay invalidation
+- state at replay time
-- verifiable execution proof artifacts
+- execution identifier
+- authorization reference
+- invalidation reason

+All outputs are reproducible and verifiable.

 ---

-## 🧪 Try it
+## How to run

 ```bash
 python scripts/demo_governed_flow.py